wesbasinger/bottleboys/bottle_hello_world/README.md

 ## Starting the web server

 You need to be in the directory that contains the `app.py` file (the `bottleboys` directory).
-In the console, we can start the web server by running `python app.py`:
+In the console, we can start the web server by running `python app.py` with the port number as an argument.
+So go back to the terminal and run this:

 {% filename %}command-line{% endfilename %}
 ```